scrimba/community/INSTRUCTORS.md

 ### How do I become a Scrimba instructor?
 It's easy.
 Just start creating screencasts and publish them.
 Everybody can do this, and it's completely free.
 We've written guide on [how to create screencasts here.](https://medium.com/scrimba/how-to-create-a-scrimba-screencast-e5ca244bc531)

 Once you've recorded your screencast, you likely need to do some editing (unless you've made a perfect recording).
-You can eaisly edit your screencast (cut, silence & speed up sections) following [this guide.](https://github.com/scrimba/community/blob/master/DOCS.md#edit-recording)
+You can easily edit your screencast (cut, silence & speed up sections) following [this guide.](https://github.com/scrimba/community/blob/master/DOCS.md#edit-recording)

 If you create multiple screencasts on the same subject, you should gather them in a playlist.
 This way your users can binge watch them automatically, and you can send people a link directly to your playlist.
 To do this, click your profile icon in the navbar and choose *New playlist*.
 Once you've done this, you can add screencasts to the playlist by clicking the settings icon in a screencast's thumbnail and whoosing *Add to playlist*.